thiippal/running-courses-at-csc/README.md

 Copy-paste the following environment variables into the section under *environment variables for docker, separated by space*.

 ```
-JUPYTER_ENABLE_LAB=yes AUTODOWNLOAD_URL=https://raw.githubusercontent.com/thiippal/ENG-3072/master/init_env.sh AUTODOWNLOAD_EXEC=init_env.sh OPENBLAS_NUM_THREADS=2
+JUPYTER_ENABLE_LAB=yes AUTODOWNLOAD_EXEC=init_env.sh OPENBLAS_NUM_THREADS=2
 ```

 This will open the JupyterLab computational environment when launching the instance.
 The `init_env.sh` shell script changes the user to the home directory and sets up variables necessary for cloning materials from GitHub.
+The information for downloading the shell script is provided shortly below.

 Adjust *Maximum life-time (days hours mins)* if necessary.
 The default of *4h 0m* is sufficient for a lecture.

 Under *image*, enter the address of your custom Docker image in the Rahti Docker Registry.

-To locate the address, open a new browser login to the [Rahti Docker registry](https://registry-console.rahti.csc.fi/) using your CSC account.
+To locate the address, open a new browser and login to the [Rahti Docker registry](https://registry-console.rahti.csc.fi/) using your CSC account.

 Click **Images** on the left-hand menu and select your current project by clicking its name in the main view.
 Under the header *Images pushed recently*, click the most recent tag for your Docker image, e.g. *:latest*.